bartlomiejbeta/LeadDeskApiClientLib/README.md

 # LeadDeskApiClientLib

 This repository holds client library for lead-desk api.
-It used HTTPlug to make client more flexible
+It uses HTTPlug to make the client more flexible.

-More info can be found on http://leaddesk.com/
+More info about LD can be found on http://leaddesk.com/ More info about HTTPlug can be found on http://docs.php-http.org/en/latest/httplug/introduction.html

-#TODO
+# TODO
 - add cache support
 - add more lead desk api endpoints (feel free to PR)
 - add tests